-- I only use the internet when an adult is with me. - I only click on links and buttons online when I know what they do. - I keep my personal information and passwords safe. - I only send messages online which are polite and friendly. - I know the Huntingdon Academy can see what I am doing online. - I only access the site the adult has put me on. - I always tell a trusted adult if something online makes me feel unhappy or worried. - I can visit www.thinkuknow.co.uk to learn more about keeping safe online. - I know that if I do not follow the rules: - I will not be able to use the internet - My parent's / carers will be informed - I have read and talked about these rules with my parents/carers.
+- I only use the internet when an adult is with me. - I only click on links and buttons online when I know what they do. - I keep my personal information and passwords safe. - I only send messages online which are polite and friendly. - I know the HUNTINGDON Academy can see what I am doing online. - I always tell a trusted adult if something online makes me feel unhappy or worried. - I can visit www.thinkuknow.co.uk to learn more about keeping safe online. - I know that if I do not follow the rules: - School behaviour system will be followed. - I have read and talked about these rules with my parents/carers.